cl91/NeptuneOS/docs/Developer-Guide.md

 IRP_ASSOCIATED_IRP: This has been changed to mean that the address in UserBuffer is an offset relative to the UserBuffer of the master IRP.

-IRP_MJ_READ/IRP_MN_MDL:
-The meaning of this combination of IRP major/minor code has been slightly changed to indicate that the UserBuffer of the READ IRP is NULL and the server will map the relevant memory pages and supply an MDL chain that describes the mapped pages.
-Each MDL in the MDL chain describes virtually contiguous memory.
-This is used mainly by the cache manager and is never sent to the client drivers, so client drivers do not need to handle it.